 The Short (like me) Version

 I write middle grade fiction and am represented by Tamar Rydzinski at the Laura Dail Literary Agency.
-I'm married to a city planner, and when I'm not writing, I'm often chasing our two sons around our home and neighborhood in Michigan.
+I'm married to a city planner, and when I'm not writing, I can often be found chasing our two boys around our home and neighborhood in Michigan.

 The "If you really want to hear about it" Version

 I was born in Hong Kong and came to the United States at age two with my parents.
 We lived in and then near Manhattan's Chinatown, where my parents worked in restaurants and garment factories.

 Some of the institutions that contributed to forming me: